 \subsection{Observations of Practical LP}

-Having described the framework of by the book analysis in general, we can now present a by the book analysis of the simplex method.
-We begin here with an overview of our findings about the properties held by LP in practice.
-As described in Section \ref{sec:BTB_intro}, these findings will inform our mathematical assumptions.
+Having described the framework of by-the-book analysis in general, we can now present a by-the-book analysis of the simplex method.
+We begin here with an overview of our findings about the properties held by LPs in practice.
+As described in \Cref{sec:BTB_intro}, these findings will inform our mathematical assumptions.
 As noted already, two main contributing factors to our findings are the software implementations of the simplex method and the observed characteristics of (well-formulated) inputs.
 A given problem can be modeled in various ways, and a given LP has a wide array of equivalent formulations.
 When LPs are solved in practice, they are typically modeled by domain experts who are constructing their formulations according to best practice recommendations explicitly detailed in software user manuals.

 We review a number of software packages and describe our observations.
 For the open-source solvers Glop and HiGHS, we report our observations from reading their respective source codes.
-For the closed-source solvers Gurobi and MOSEK, we can only evaluate what their user manuals describe.
-We run an experiment on the MIPLIB 2017 benchmark set to support our assumption that feasible sets of practical LPs have small mean width.
-The features of solvers described here are mostly limited to what is directly relevant to concerns around scaling, tolerances, and bound/cost perturbations.
-We first describe the general principles of what we observe, and in \Cref{sec:bythebooksimplexfindings} we describe what observations we have with regard to specific software packages.
-There are many other features we do not remark upon, although we believe that some can be potentially of interest to theoretical computer scientists and may lead to improved by the book analyses of the simplex method.
+For the closed-source solvers Gurobi and MOSEK, we read their user manuals in detail and spoke extensively with developers.
+We ran an experiment on the MIPLIB 2017 benchmark set to support our assumption that feasible sets of practical LPs have small mean width.
+The features of solvers and data described here are mostly limited to those which are directly relevant to our models of scaling, tolerances, and bound/cost perturbations.
+We first describe the general principles of what we observe, and in \Cref{sec:bythebooksimplexfindings}, we describe what observations we have with regard to specific software packages.
+There are many other features we do not remark upon, although we believe that some can be potentially of interest to theoretical computer scientists and may lead to improved by-the-book analyses of the simplex method.